SAP-samples/teched2023-IN160/exercises/ex4/README.md

 # Exercise 4: Design and run an API on Edge Integration Cell

-In the final part of the tutorial, we will create an API, which is a unified entity that allows the API Developer to add policies as well as steps.
-For the purpose of this exercise, we would be creating an API using the REST endpoint URL with traffic management capabilities like Surge Protection and Quota, along with mediation capabilities in the form of a content modifier.
+In the concluding section of the tutorial, we will be focusing on the creation of an API, which serves as a consolidated entity enabling developers to incorporate both policies and steps.
+For this exercise, we will generate an API that directs to the same S/4 HANA REST endpoint URL employed in the prior exercise.
+Additionally, we will enhance its functionality by integrating traffic management features like Surge Protection and mediation capabilities such as the XML to JSON converter.

 ### Note
-Please replace the XX in userXX/UserXX with your respective user id
+Please replace the XX in userXX/UserXX with your respective user-id e.g user99

 ### Exercise steps